neerajkazad/IRCTC_REST_API/README.md

 SMNK29 - 27_IRCTC_REST_API

+Provider Application and we are going to use this with 28_Make_My_Trip_App this is going to act as consumer applicaiton.

 Developer REST API without using the swagger.

 What we have to do to add the swagger in our Spring Boot Application?